 Frequently Asked Questions

 Dandelions are not poisonous to dogs, even if they were to eat a large amount.
-Care should be taken to prevent your dog from eating plants that may have been treated with weed killer.
-But unless they consume a large quantity of treated plant, they are unlikely to suffer any ill effects.
+Care should be taken to prevent your dog from eating plants that may have been treated with weed killers.
+But unless they consume a large number of treated plants, they are unlikely to suffer any ill effects.